survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### On Data Dependencies and `waitFor`

 The current setup works because our actions are synchronous.
 It would become more problematic if we dealt with a back-end.
 In that case, we would have to set up `waitFor` based code. [waitFor](http://alt.js.org/guide/wait-for/) allows us to deal with data dependencies.
 It tells the dispatcher that it should wait before going on.

-Here's an example of how this approach would work out (no need to change your code!):
+To give you an idea of what this approach would look like, consider the example below (no need to change your code!):

 ```javascript
 NoteActions.create({task: 'New task'});